aamanhassan/CitiBike_Analysis/README.md

 # Analysis:

-This Analysis presents a comprehensive analysis of the Citi Bike trips, taking into account various factors such as user type, gender, and age.
-Additionally, it provides an in-depth examination of trip patterns based on the hour of day and day of the week, as well as the total number of trips per month.
+This analysis offers a comprehensive exploration of Citi Bike trips, considering key factors such as user type, gender, and age.
 It focuses on the analysis of trips in relation to the bike stations.

+To enhance the visual representation of the findings, the analysis incorporates maps.The markers on the maps are not merely static points; instead, their size and color are purposefully utilized to convey meaningful information.
+The size of the markers is indicative of the total number of trips originating or terminating at each station.
+Larger markers signify higher trip frequency, while smaller ones represent stations with comparatively fewer trips.

-It compares the trip patterns between weekdays and weekends and provides insights into the average trip duration for each month.
+It focuses on the analysis of trips in relation to the bike stations.
+It compares the trip patterns between weekdays and weekends and provides insights into the average trip duration for each month.Additionally, it conducts a detailed examination of trip patterns based on both the hour of the day and the day of the week, providing a thorough understanding of temporal trends

-It features maps showcasing the geographical locations of the start and end stations.
-The size and color of the markers are used to represent the total number of trips that originated or terminated at each station, providing a visual representation of the trip patterns and frequency.
+The analysis also aims to discern the distribution of bike users based on their age and gender, seeking a more nuanced understanding of the demographic composition within the bike riders community.

 # Start And End Station Shift Identification:
 There is a noticeable shift in the popularity of both start and end stations between January 2015 and January 2016.
 Certain stations that were prominent in 2015 might have experienced a decline in popularity, while others emerged as new hubs. potential factors driving these changes, including urban development, attractions, or alterations in commuting patterns.